RAID Controller: Definition and Function

 How do I determine the type and model of my RAID Controller?

-Determining the model or type of a RAID controller or the type you use will depend on the presence of some specifications.
+Determining the model or types of RAID controllers or the type you use will depend on the presence of some specifications.
 These features will indicate the type currently in use or the model that you should get.
 These features include:

 The Importance of a RAID Controller